mccright/rand-notes/COVID-19-Notes.md

 ## Focus on Facts and Restrict the Flow of Misinformation
 ------------------------------------------------------

+>With more than 756 million cases and 6.8 million deaths worldwide as of February 2023, the SARS-CoV-2 (COVID-19) pandemic is one of the most significant pandemics in recent history.
+In the United States, deaths due to this virus have surpassed the 1918 H1N1 pandemic, the most lethal flu pandemic in the last century.
+[Identifying Drug Candidates for COVID-19 with Large-Scale Drug Screening](https://pmc.ncbi.nlm.nih.gov/articles/PMC10002104/) or Int J Mol Sci.
+2023 Feb 23;24(5):4397. doi: [10.3390/ijms24054397](https://doi.org/10.3390/ijms24054397)

 In general terms, COVID-19 monitoring/testing has much lower priority across the U.S. than in 2020-2022.
 Reductions in monitoring can dramatically mask the scope of disease impacts.
 For example, Trevor Bedford of the Fred Hutchinson Cancer Center / Howard Hughes Medical Institute [reported in July 2023](https://bedford.io/talks/sars-cov-2-evolutionary-forecasting-nwpgcoe/#/17) that "roughly 1 in 3 (COVID-19) infections were detected in 2021, while only 1 in 40 in 2023..." and that a material burden imposed by COVID-19 disease remains endemic -- [reporting that](https://bedford.io/talks/sars-cov-2-evolutionary-dynamics-asv/#/42) the "U.S. has seen 40,000 COVID-19 deaths from Jan 1 to Jun 10," 2023.

 ```